MartinBradbury/trihub/TESTING.md

 ### Lighthouse

-I used Lighthouse to test all pages.
-Performance results were quite low, but this is to be expected when loading multiple images from an API, and sending lots of requests to another API.
-All other scores are good.
-If time allowed I would address some of the lower scores on both mobile and desktop.
-I could improve performance by changing all images to webp format and refining my css.
-This would be done in future development.
+Utilizing Lighthouse, I evaluated all pages of the website.
+The performance metrics were notably low, primarily due to the necessity of loading numerous images from an API and initiating a significant number of requests to another API.
+However, other scoring categories were satisfactory.
+Given sufficient time, I would address the lower scores observed on both mobile and desktop platforms.
+Enhancing performance could be achieved by converting all images to the WebP format and optimizing CSS.
+These improvements are planned for future development efforts.

 <details>
 <summary>Desktop</summary>